Skip to main content

 How to write good headings

-• to make a sentence or paragraph stand out - this makes our content inaccessible to people using assistive technologies
+Don’t use heading formatting to make a sentence or paragraph stand out.
+This makes your content inaccessible to people using assistive technologies because they will be told the sentence or paragraph is a heading.

 Writing good headings